Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

 We will show that $\UbRad$ and $\SD$ have homeomorphic CW structures, where the cells are indexed by $\Upsilon_{\textfrak{U}} \cong \Lambda$, by giving cellular homeomorphisms

 We already saw the map $\varphi$ in Definition \ref{def_radcw}.
-To construct the map $\psi$ one must first notice that any Sullivan diagram $[\Gamma]$ in $\SD$ is completely and uniquely determined its non-metric underlying Sullivan diagram $G$ and a tuple $(\vec{t}_1,\ldots,\vec{t}_{n_p})$ where $t_{ij}$ is the length of the $j$th edge of the $i$th admissible cycle.
-Using this we can define
+To construct the map $\psi$ one first observes that any Sullivan diagram $[\Gamma]$ in $\SD$ is uniquely determined by its non-metric underlying Sullivan diagram $G$ and a tuple $(\vec{t}_1,\ldots,\vec{t}_{n_p})$ where $t_{ij}$ is the length of the $j$th edge of the $i$th admissible cycle.
+Using this we can define It is easy to show that the map $\psi$ is continuous and by construction the homeomorphism $\varphi \circ \psi^{-1}$ is cellular with respect to the CW structures on $\UbRad$ and $\SD$.\end{proof}